trevorstam/seattle-javascript-401d27/14-relationship-modeling/lab/LAB.md

 * Work in a fork of this repository
 * Work in a branch on your fork
 * Create a PR to your master from your working branch.
-* Ensure that your repository/branch is connected to travis-ci.com
-* Ensure that your repository/branch is connected to a dyno at heroku.com
-* Heroku and Travis should pick you up and deploy
 * Submit on canvas:
   * a question and observation
   * how long you spent
   * link to your pull request
-  * link to your build at travis-ci URL
-  * Heroku Server URL

 ## Configuration
 Configure the root of your repository with the following files and directories.
 Thoughfully name and organize any aditional configuration or module files.
 * **README.md** - contains documentation